belgattitude/php-java-bridge/README.md

 This fork have been made on the *no-longer maintained* sourceforge [CVS PHP/Java bridge repository](https://sourceforge.net/p/php-java-bridge/code/) and is based on the latest official release (6.2.1) excluding all history versions (cleanup from the CVS repo).

-The original code can be found on the [Original-6.2.1 branch](https://github.com/belgattitude/php-java-bridge/tree/Original-6.2.1) to preserve the original version.
+A copy of the original 6.2.1 release is available on a [separate branch](https://github.com/belgattitude/php-java-bridge/tree/Original-6.2.1).
 All new changes are currently made on the master branch, releases starting at 6.2.10.

 Primarily this fork has been created to facilitate the development of [soluble-japha](https://github.com/belgattitude/soluble-japha) and [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools) projects which solves the PHP7+ compatibility.